CAA381/hands-on/exercises/A2/README.md

 ![](../../images/a/commit-pipeline-config.png)

 In the appearing dialog, perform the following steps:
-* double check that your participant id is correctly filled into the placeholders in `pipeline_config.yml`
+* Double check that your participant id is correctly filled into the placeholders in `pipeline_config.yml`
-* enter a commit message (e.g., "adapt pipeline config")
+* Enter a commit message (e.g., "adapt pipeline config")
-* click on the down-facing arrow in the `Commit` button
+* Click on the down-facing arrow in the `Commit` button
-* select `Commit and Push`
+* Select `Commit and Push`

 ![](../../images/a/push-pipeline-config.png)